The Crew Unlimited: Fan Project Revives The Crew After Ubisoft Shutdown

 The "Stop Killing Games" Campaign

-The Crew Unlimited's Goals
+The Crew Unlimited's Achievements

-- Restoring core gameplay functionality.
+- Restoring core gameplay functionality, including multiplayer aspects.

 Implications for Game Preservation